yushiangfu/study-notes/c0-task-memory.md

 Possible values are:

 - Unmapped
-  - Accessing this kind of area triggers a page fault (hardware behavior).
+  - Accessing this entry triggers a page fault (hardware behavior).
 - Page mapping
   - The value stored is the destination physical address.
   - The mapping size is 4K, and both kernel and user spaces use it.